darshan-hindocha/thesis/experiments/generic_trainer/README.md

 ## Goal

-[**User to complete: Describe the specific model (likely a generic CNF/NODE setup) and research goal of this experiment.
-This script seems to be a more general-purpose trainer from the original `ffjord` repository.**]

-This script (`train_generic.py`) appears to be a general-purpose training script for Continuous Normalizing Flows or Neural ODE models, likely adapted from the original FFJORD project.
-It can be configured for various datasets and model parameters.
+This script (`train_generic.py`) serves as a general-purpose trainer for Continuous Normalizing Flows (CNFs) or Neural Ordinary Differential Equation (NODE) models.
+It is adapted from the original FFJORD project and allows for flexible configuration across various datasets (e.g., CIFAR-10, CelebA-HQ, MNIST, SVHN) and model parameters.
+Its main research utility in the context of the thesis (Chapter 1, Section 1.3) is to train and evaluate standalone CNF models.
+This allows for:
+1. Density estimation on complex datasets.
+2. Generation of samples from the learned distributions.
+3. Establishing baseline performance for CNFs, which can then be compared against hybrid models like CNF-GANs to assess the impact of adversarial training.

 ## How to Run